 How do you recognize chlorine damage to jewelry?

-Chlorine damage to jewelry can manifest itself through discoloration, dull surfaces, or plating wear.
+Chlorine damage to jewelry can manifest itself as discoloration, dull surfaces, or plating wear.
 A piece of jewelry may lose its shine or become stained.
-It is important to check your jewelry regularly to identify such signs early and take appropriate action.
+It is important to check jewelry regularly to detect such signs early and take appropriate action.

 What do I do with my jewelry on the beach?

-It's best to take off your jewelry on the beach to avoid possible damage from sand, salt water or sunscreen.
-Carry a lockable bag or small jewelry box to keep jewelry safe.
-This way you can protect it and put it back on without damage after visiting the beach.
+It is best to take off your jewelry at the beach to avoid possible damage from sand, salt water or sunscreen.
+Carry a sealable bag or small jewelry box with you to keep your jewelry safe.
+This way you can protect it and put it back on after your visit to the beach without damaging it.

 Get inspired and browse through our other articles.